ForgottenBProductions/Cosmo-Bot-Beta/README.md

 We are always welcoming new people to the discord!

-**Note: To get this bot to work you will have to do a bunch of ``npm i (module)`` for it to work!** If you don't have npm google it and download it then in your search bar on your computer open your console and from there it is easy!
+**Note: To get this bot to work you will have to do a bunch of ``npm i (module)``** If you don't have npm google it and download it then in your search bar on your computer open your console and from there it is easy!